There are several organizations and people who can offer sound scientific evidence and ideas for practice.

 -

-Dr. Maryanne Wolf (listen to her book, Proust and the Squid, on Audible!)
+Dr. Maryanne Wolf (author of Proust and the Squid)